-Hampshire Biodiversity Information Centre (HBIC) has provided documentation which details amphibians and reptiles, 59 species of birds, 28 species of flowering plants, 56 butterflies and moths and 5 species of bats resident in Winchfiled.
+Hampshire Biodiversity Information Centre (HBIC) has provided documentation which details amphibians and reptiles, 59 species of birds, 28 species of flowering plants, 56 butterflies and moths and 5 species of bats resident in Winchfield.
 Some of these are rare and some endangered; to ensure their protection we may need to add specific conservation policies for Winchfield.
 HBIC has also provided information about habitats in our district which also require conservation action.

 Whilst the protection offered is wide ranging, the above do not fully specify how they impact Winchfield; clarity is needed on the specific areas within Winchfield Parish which are important for conservation.
 Our policy therefore builds on the above and offers mapped clarity on the areas most in need of preservation.
+Policy C1 draws together these important considerations and sets out key expectations for developers.
+In interpreting this policy, reference should be made to the most up-to-date information available from the Environment Agency and other relevant sources.